 Whether you are unable to have children or simply want to add non-biological children to your family, adoption is an avenue many couples and singles pursue.
 If you are seriously considering adoption to grow your family, you probably have many questions and concerns.
-One common question that potential adopters might have for their Charlotte adoption attorney is about adoption eligibility.
+One common question that potential adopters might have for their attorney is about adoption eligibility.

 Adoption is a process that allows children to become permanent legal members of a non-biological family.
 Since it is a legal process, there are several legal requirements, and adopters must meet specific criteria and take certain steps.
-Many future adoptive parents choose to use the services of a Charlotte adoption attorney to ensure they are meeting the requirements and that their interests are represented in the process.
+Many future adoptive parents choose to use the services of a attorney to ensure they are meeting the requirements and that their interests are represented in the process.

 Many protections are in place to provide for the safety and welfare of adopted children no matter their age.
 Generally, a single adult or a married couple can be eligible to adopt.
 In North Carolina, stepparents can adopt children of their spouse if: